$2.06 Billion in Sales Expected for Hess Co. (NYSE:HES) This Quarter

-Analysts expect Hess Co.
-(NYSE:HES) to report $2.06 billion in sales for the current quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for Hess’ earnings, with estimates ranging from $2.04 billion to $2.10 billion.
-Hess reported sales of $1.42 billion during the same quarter last year, which indicates a positive year over year growth rate of 45.1%.
-The business is scheduled to issue its next quarterly earnings results on Wednesday, January 26th.
+Equities analysts forecast that Hess Co.
+(NYSE:HES) will post $2.06 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
+Three analysts have made estimates for Hess’ earnings, with the highest sales estimate coming in at $2.10 billion and the lowest estimate coming in at $2.04 billion.
+Hess posted sales of $1.42 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 45.1%.
+The business is expected to announce its next quarterly earnings results on Wednesday, January 26th.

-According to Zacks, analysts expect that Hess will report full year sales of $7.15 billion for the current year, with estimates ranging from $6.59 billion to $7.42 billion.
-For the next year, analysts forecast that the company will post sales of $8.53 billion, with estimates ranging from $6.56 billion to $9.92 billion.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Hess.
+According to Zacks, analysts expect that Hess will report full year sales of $7.15 billion for the current fiscal year, with estimates ranging from $6.59 billion to $7.42 billion.
+For the next year, analysts expect that the company will report sales of $8.53 billion, with estimates ranging from $6.56 billion to $9.92 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Hess.

-Hess (NYSE:HES) last released its quarterly earnings data on Wednesday, October 27th.
-The oil and gas producer reported $0.28 EPS for the quarter, missing the consensus estimate of $0.39 by ($0.11).
+Hess (NYSE:HES) last posted its quarterly earnings results on Wednesday, October 27th.
+The oil and gas producer reported $0.28 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.39 by ($0.11).
 Hess had a return on equity of 3.66% and a net margin of 2.92%.
-The business had revenue of $1.81 billion during the quarter, compared to the consensus estimate of $1.52 billion.
-During the same quarter in the previous year, the business posted ($0.71) earnings per share.
-Hess’s quarterly revenue was up 54.0% compared to the same quarter last year.
+The company had revenue of $1.81 billion during the quarter, compared to the consensus estimate of $1.52 billion.
+During the same quarter in the prior year, the business earned ($0.71) earnings per share.
+The firm’s revenue for the quarter was up 54.0% on a year-over-year basis.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Investors of record on Wednesday, September 15th were issued a $0.25 dividend.
-The ex-dividend date was Tuesday, September 14th.
-This represents a $1.00 dividend on an annualized basis and a yield of 1.31%.
-Hess’s dividend payout ratio is presently 158.73%.

-In related news, COO Gregory P. Hill sold 15,000 shares of the business’s stock in a transaction that occurred on Wednesday, September 15th.
+In related news, COO Gregory P. Hill sold 15,000 shares of Hess stock in a transaction dated Wednesday, September 15th.
 The stock was sold at an average price of $72.04, for a total value of $1,080,600.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
 12.22% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently modified their holdings of HES.
-FMR LLC raised its holdings in shares of Hess by 8.3% during the 2nd quarter.
-FMR LLC now owns 38,886,142 shares of the oil and gas producer’s stock worth $3,395,538,000 after acquiring an additional 2,970,483 shares in the last quarter.
-Amundi purchased a new stake in shares of Hess during the 2nd quarter worth approximately $162,199,000.
-Barrow Hanley Mewhinney & Strauss LLC raised its holdings in shares of Hess by 13.4% during the 3rd quarter.
-Barrow Hanley Mewhinney & Strauss LLC now owns 10,087,843 shares of the oil and gas producer’s stock worth $787,961,000 after acquiring an additional 1,191,224 shares in the last quarter.
-Packer & Co Ltd purchased a new stake in shares of Hess during the 3rd quarter worth approximately $62,849,000.
-Finally, Wells Fargo & Company MN increased its position in shares of Hess by 34.3% during the 2nd quarter.
-Wells Fargo & Company MN now owns 2,107,929 shares of the oil and gas producer’s stock valued at $184,065,000 after purchasing an additional 538,654 shares during the last quarter.
-81.71% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of the stock.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its holdings in Hess by 0.4% during the third quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 34,538 shares of the oil and gas producer’s stock worth $2,698,000 after purchasing an additional 147 shares during the period.
+Ninety One SA PTY Ltd grew its holdings in Hess by 31.2% during the third quarter.
+Ninety One SA PTY Ltd now owns 648 shares of the oil and gas producer’s stock worth $50,000 after purchasing an additional 154 shares during the period.
+First Horizon Advisors Inc. grew its holdings in Hess by 4.0% during the second quarter.
+First Horizon Advisors Inc. now owns 4,371 shares of the oil and gas producer’s stock worth $381,000 after purchasing an additional 167 shares during the period.
+Berman Capital Advisors LLC grew its holdings in Hess by 14.1% during the third quarter.
+Berman Capital Advisors LLC now owns 1,399 shares of the oil and gas producer’s stock worth $108,000 after purchasing an additional 173 shares during the period.
+Finally, IFM Investors Pty Ltd grew its holdings in Hess by 0.6% during the third quarter.
+IFM Investors Pty Ltd now owns 35,717 shares of the oil and gas producer’s stock worth $2,790,000 after purchasing an additional 200 shares during the period.
+Institutional investors and hedge funds own 81.71% of the company’s stock.

 Hess Corp is an exploration and production company, which engages in exploration, development, production, transportation, purchase & sale of crude oil, natural gas liquids and natural gas with production operations.
 It operates through the following segments: Exploration and Production and Midstream.